-WLC-6000-Liquid level Fill/W High&Low Alarms and Low-Low Heater Cut Off
+WLC-6000-Liquid level Fill/W High and Low Alarms and Low-Low Heater Cut Off

 FILL WITH HIGH LEVEL AND LOW LEVEL SET POINT AND A LOW-LOW LEVEL HEAT CUT-OFF – WITH INTERNAL DIAGNOSTIC TEST SYSTEM